Introductory Coffee. Saturday, Oct. 29, 2016, 9:30 a.m. – Tabor Space. See Events

-The second floor is poured.
-Walls are up.
-Shoring removed.
-And a third floor is getting ready for its concrete pour.
+Steel and concrete and more steel and concrete.
+Third floor is framed out; the ceiling is going on.
 We are tracking to a completion date of 3/30/2017.
 If we stay on track, move-in could happen on April Fools Day.
 To some of us, that seems quite appropriate.

 PDX COMMONS NEARLY FULL — BUT OPPORTUNITIES REMAIN

-Fellow commoners have now claimed 24 of the 27 available membership spots with three homes remaining for those still to join.
+Fellow commoners have now claimed 23 of the 27 available membership spots with four homes remaining for those still to join.

-We have a number of folks on a wait list, but these are people not interested in moving forward now to full membership.
-Anyone who seriously wants unit 202, 203 or 402 can NOW can move ahead of the wait list by becoming an associate member and going through the process to get vetted as a full member of PDX Commons.
+We have a number of folks on a wait list, but these are people not currently interested in moving forward to full membership.
+Anyone who seriously wants unit 202, 203, 402 or 403 can NOW can move ahead of the wait list by becoming an associate member and going through the process to get vetted as a full member of PDX Commons.

-For those waiting for particular unit, be reminded that when a home becomes newly available, it is offered to existing owners first.
-So committing to unit 202, 203 or 402 puts one in a much better position of successfully getting the unit of their dreams.
+For those waiting for a particular unit, be reminded that when a home becomes newly available, it is offered to existing owners first.
+So committing to unit 202, 203, 402 or 403 puts one in a much better position of successfully getting the unit of their dreams.

 GROUND IS BROKEN – Construction is under way.